Treating Pregnant and Parenting Women with Opioid Use Disorder

 CE Course Objectives

-1. Enumerate what is associated with the degree of NAS the baby may experience.
+1. Restate what is associated with the degree of NAS the baby may experience.

-2. Explain what the discharge plan of safe care should address.
+2. Explain three items that the discharge plan of safe care should address.

-3. Investigate barriers that can prevent women from receiving essential prenatal care or treatment for their OUD until they are close to delivery or in labor.
+3. Consider three barriers that can prevent women from receiving essential prenatal care or treatment for their OUD until they are close to delivery or in labor.

-4. Examine the risk of birth defects associated with the use of methadone and buprenorphine.
+4. Evaluate the risk of birth defects associated with the use of methadone and buprenorphine.

 5. Identify the problematic pharmacokinetic drug interactions that may occur when psychotropic medications are combined with buprenorphine.